Project: Tel Aviv, Israel_Current Status: Completed 2017_My Input: 2012-2017

 View From Above

-Using the same materials and continuity of lines from the ground floor allow the open terraces and patios of levels three and four to come together as puzzle pieces when viewed from the upper floors.
+The use same materials and continuity of lines from the ground floor allows the open terraces and patios of levels three and four to read as interconnected "puzzle pieces" when viewed from the upper floors.